boring-dragon/product-aggregator/README.md

 - Scraper should be able to identify when a product is not found when its searched

-- Store the scraped information in mysql database
+- Store the scraped information in SQlite database

 - Scrape with cron jobs and refresh the existing database with new products.